 - Study Subject: Studentship is awarded in Data Analytics, Data Mining and Machine Learning for Data-Driven Agriculture at University College Dublin, Ireland.

-- Award: The grant is for a four-year period, and offers a tax-free stipend of €18,000 per annum, plus an annual contribution to tuition fees of €5,500 per annum.
+- Scholarship Award: The scholarship is for a four-year period, and offers a tax-free stipend of €18,000 per annum, plus an annual contribution to tuition fees of €5,500 per annum.

 - Nationality: International students are eligible to apply.

 - Scholarship can be taken in Ireland